MR

 How Much Does Self-Employed Disability Insurance Cost?

-The cost of self-employed disability insurance ranges from 1-3% of your annual income.
-In addition to individual factors such as your health, age, and occupation, your disability insurance policy’s coverage and period determine the cost.
+The cost of self-employed disability insurance typically falls within the range of 1% to 3% of your annual income.
+Several factors influence this cost, including your individual circumstances, such as your health, age, and occupation, and the coverage and duration of your disability insurance policy.

-But with the increasing number of online brokers in Canada, you want to choose the best online insurance broker.
-One of Canada’s most reputable online insurance brokers is Bounc3.
-This broker offers Canadians access to personalized advice and affordable self-employed disability insurance.
+However, with the growing number of online brokers in Canada, selecting the right one is crucial.
+Among the most reputable online insurance brokers in Canada, Bounc3 stands out.
+This broker provides Canadians with personalised guidance and affordable self-employed disability insurance options.

 Bounc3 Disability Insurance